carlosdhoyos/fluid_mechanics/fluids_v_solids.md

-# Solids vs. Fluids: Key Differences
+# Solids vs. Fluids

 Solids and fluids (liquids and gases) exhibit distinct mechanical behaviors, primarily due to differences in how their molecules interact and respond to forces.
-Understanding these differences is fundamental to distinguishing between solid mechanics and fluid mechanics.

-## 1.1 Molecular Structure and Behavior
+## Molecular Structure and Behavior

 - **Solids**: In solids, molecules are closely packed and arranged in a regular structure.
 The intermolecular forces are strong, giving solids a definite shape and volume.
 When subjected to external forces, solids deform but resist changes in shape due to their inherent elasticity.
 The deformation is often small, and if the forces are removed, solids typically return to their original shape.

   - **Elasticity**: Solids exhibit elasticity, meaning they resist deformation and tend to return to their original form when the force is removed (Hooke’s Law).
-  - **Shear Stress**: Solids can sustain shear stress indefinitely without flowing, as the intermolecular forces provide the necessary resistance.
+  - **Shear Stress**: Solids can sustain shear stress without flowing, as the intermolecular forces provide the necessary resistance.

 - **Fluids**: In fluids, molecules are loosely arranged and can move freely past each other.
 The intermolecular forces in fluids are much weaker compared to solids, allowing fluids to flow and take the shape of their container.
 Fluids are further classified into **liquids** and **gases**.